 However, many other people find failure and heartbreak.

-Some people get overwhelmed by the amount of choice they have, and it turns them off from online dating.
+Some people get overwhelmed by the amount of choices they have, and it turns them off from online dating.

-Others feel cheated on their dates because of how easy it is to lie about yourself online.
+Others feel cheated on their dates because of how easy it is to lie about themselves online.